UriosteguiM12/cmpm-121-f25-d3/PLAN.md

 Key technical challenge: Can you assemble a map-based user interface useing the Leaflet mapping framework?

 Key gameplay challenge: Can players collect and trade coins from nearby locations to finally trade for a coin with value 256?

+### Steps

+#### Software Features

+- [] Use Leaflet to render an interactive map
+- [] Make the player's location fixed to the CMPM 121 classroom
+- [] Render grid cells of some fixed circle size on the map
+- [] The coin value of a cell is displayed on a circular canvas without needing to be clicked
+- [] Cells can be clicked and interacted with using a button that says 'Trade'
+- [] Token spawning consistency is implemented using a deterministic hashing mechanism